 A resource for everything related to asbestos in order to promote education and awareness for victims, their families, and the general public.
 Includes information on legal action for patients exposed to asbestos.

 Provides the ability to join a community of people with cancer, share information, give and receive support, learn from the experiences of others, and create a free web page with text and photos.

-Helps patients become better informed and educated about their cancer.
-Also includes My Patient Resource that provides a listing and contact information of every cancer treatment facility as well as cancer-specific patient advocacy groups.
+Provides a listing and contact information of every cancer treatment facility as well as cancer-specific patient advocacy groups.

 National Cancer Institute (Adolescents & Young Adult-specific)